CBSE 2020: Decision on remaining exams likely to influence ICSE, NEET, and JEE Mains

-If the CBSE suspends the remaining papers, the NTA might also postpone the medical and engineering entrance exams 2020.
+CBSE Exam News 2020: With the CBSE class 12 and 10 board exams cancelled, the NTA might also postpone the medical and engineering entrance exams 2020.

-The decision on scrapping the remaining board exams by the Central Board of Secondary Education (CBSE) is supposed to be announced on June 25.
-It is expected to affect and influence the decision of the Council for the Indian School Certificate Examinations (CISCE) and National Testing Agency (NTA).
+In CBSE latest news, the Central Board of Secondary Education (CBSE) has told the Supreme Court that it will cancel all July CBSE class 12 and 10 board July 2020 exams.
+As expected, the decision has led to the Council for the Indian School Certificate Examinations (CISCE) also announcing the cancellation of its exams.

 The CBSE was supposed to conduct the pending board papers in July after they had got postponed due to the coronavirus outbreak and subsequent lockdown.
 However, in view of the current COVID-19 situation in the country, the parents of several CBSE school students moved the Supreme Court, seeking the cancellation of the remaining board exams.